pjpkvarma/Hybrid-Object-Tracker/README.md

-# 🛰️ Hybrid Drone Tracker: YOLOv8 + KCF with APCE-based Reinitialization
+# 🛰️ Hybrid Drone Tracker: YOLO + KCF with APCE-based Reinitialization

 This project presents a robust hybrid visual tracking system for UAV (drone) videos by combining **YOLOv8 object detection** with **Kernelized Correlation Filter (KCF)** tracking, enhanced by the **APCE (Average Peak-to-Correlation Energy)** metric.
 The system alternates between detection and tracking based on the reliability of the correlation response, ensuring efficient and stable tracking across video frames.